MontrealCorpusTools/PolyglotDB/docs/source/case_study_duration.rst

 Queries can be typically thought of as having two distinct sections: the *filtering* of the database for the particular objects of interest (e.g., stressed word-initial syllables, word-final nasals, etc), and the definition of *columns* to be exported (e.g., the start and end times of segments, speech rate, speaker names, etc).

-The query is first constructed by calling the `query_graph`, which defines what linguistic level should be queried (e.g., syllables, phonemes, utterances, etc).
+The query is first constructed by calling the ``query_graph()`` function, which defines what linguistic level should be queried (e.g., syllables, phonemes, utterances, etc).
 This can then be filtered.
 This case study is interested in stressed word-initial, utterance-final syllables.
 Columns for the syllable and word information are extracted, along with the speaker name and speech rate, as well as the name of the audio file (`discourse`).
 Finally, the query is written to CSV format

 .. code-block:: python